christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 contemporary art exhibitions, and mounted numerous solo shows in the UK, the US, and Canada.
 Some of his early acrylic paintings demonstrate innovative, noisy textures with overlapping patterns and colors.
-Others depict strange, primitive, and often life-like forms.[^gazelli] These latter works would provide the building blocks for Cohen's functional model of artistic perception.
+Others depict strange, primitive, and often life-like forms.[^gazelli] These latter works marked the first traces for Cohen's functional model of artistic perception.

 In 1968, Cohen moved to California to teach and research the visual arts.
 There he learned computer programming, which was unusual for arts faculty at the